nicholaswilde/recipes/docs/desserts/cake/galette-des-rois.md

 To assemble the galette: Spread the filling over the smaller circle, leaving a 1" rim around the edge of the pastry.

+## :pencil: Instructions - Glaze

 ### Step 14

-To make the glaze: Mix the egg yolk and cold water together.
+Mix the egg yolk and cold water together.
 Brush some glaze over the uncovered edge of the pastry.

 ### Step 15